Skip to main content

 Andersen Studies

-All studies conducted by Andersen Scientific, the contract sterilization and laboratory arm of Andersen.
+All studies were conducted by Andersen Scientific, the contract sterilization and laboratory arm of Andersen.
 In many cases, researchers created unrealistically unfavorable circumstances to see what would happen in the very worst-case scenario.
 Studies below often reference OSHA’s short-term exposure limit (STEL).
 For ethylene oxide, the OSHA STEL is 5 ppm.
 Please click on the Download link to see the full study.

 Anprolene Door Left Open

-In this worst-case scenario study an Anprolene AN74i was operated with its door left open in a room without air circulation and with higher-than-normal amounts of gas.
+In this worst-case scenario study, an Anprolene AN74i was operated with its door left open in a room without air circulation and with higher-than-normal amounts of gas.
 Air was tested less than 10 inches from the liner bag.
 The study showed it took 75 minutes to reach the OSHA short-term exposure limit (STEL).
 Researchers concluded there is no immediate danger of operator exposure if the AN74i sterilizer door is not closed upon beginning a cycle.

 Anprolene Purge Probe Efficacy